 Pactiv Evergreen Inc. Declares Quarterly Dividend

-/EIN News/ -- LAKE FOREST, Ill., March 06, 2023 (GLOBE NEWSWIRE) -- Pactiv Evergreen Inc. (NASDAQ: PTVE) today announced that its board of directors has approved the payment of a quarterly dividend of $0.10 per share of common stock.
+LAKE FOREST, Ill., March 06, 2023 (GLOBE NEWSWIRE) -- Pactiv Evergreen Inc. PTVE today announced that its board of directors has approved the payment of a quarterly dividend of $0.10 per share of common stock.
 The dividend will be paid on March 24, 2023 to shareholders of record at the close of business on March 17, 2023.

 Contact: